Chapter 33 BWV 190 Singet dem Herrn ein neues Lied

 The thirty-second cantata of the cycle for New Year′s Day.

 It is greatly to be regretted that Bach′s first New Year′s Day cantata at Leipzig has not survived intact; only the voice and violin parts exist from the first movement and the vocal lines from the second.
-However, this is sufficient to permit a reconstruction which allows us to hear the work probably very much as Bach intended.
+However, this is sufficient to permit a reconstruction which allows us to hear the work probably fairly much as Bach intended.
 The incomplete nature of the score makes it difficult to make detailed comparisons between it and other cantatas written for this day although readers may find a few comments in the essay on C 16 (vol 3, chapter 10).

-There is no doubt that the celebratory nature of this event would have ensured the full use of available resources and indeed, the closing chorale of C 190 is emblazoned with three trumpets, oboes strings and continuo.
+There is no doubt that the celebratory nature of this event would have ensured the full use of available resources and, indeed, the closing chorale of C 190 is emblazoned with three trumpets, oboes strings and continuo.
 So too are are the chorales ending Cs 41 and 171 (vol 2, chapter 32 and vol 3, chapter 39) also written for this day, as is C 16, the most modest work of the group.
 Listeners should, without difficulty, manage to find recordings which reconstruct the missing parts.

 Although the opening chorus is neither as long or magnificent as that of C 41 for the following year, it is still a remarkably inventive and invigorating piece.
 The first and second violins appear to have a concertante role and the tacet bars in their parts suggest a degree of antiphonal writing between trumpets, oboes and strings.
 Certainly the ascending harmonic progressions implied in what survives of the ritornello theme are explicit, easily reconstructed and appropriate to the optimistic theme of the day.